hphelion/documentation/moonshot/prepare.patchnotes.md

 * Refined Cloud Resource Pool creation for moonshot release.

-* Apollo now assigns individual shellinabox port for all the nodes of m700 cartridge.
+* Apollo now assigns an individual shellinabox port for all the nodes of m700 cartridge.

 ## Procedure to apply HP Cloud OS for Moonshot Patch 1.01.0000 {#apply-patch}